 So seize this exceptional opportunity to spend Christmas with us NOW…to help you make your reading retreat a special one, please let us know you are coming by making a reservation.
 A warm welcome awaits you amidst the Armagnac, Saint Mont and Cotes de Gascogne vineyards in southwest France.

 Ready to make a reservation?
-To pay your deposit and secure your booking, please contact us with the dates of the week that suits you at welcome2gascony(at)gmail.com to inquire about availability.
+To pay your deposit and secure your booking, please contact us with the dates of the week that suits you at welcome2gascony(at)gmail.com to enquire about availability.

-Subscribe to my Retreat Mailing List and download Make Your Next Retreat Your Best Retreat Ever.
+Subscribe to my Retreat Mailing List and download the 25-page Getting the Most from Your Next Retreat ebook.
 You also be the first to know about any last-minute or early-bird special offers on all my retreats.

-We take your privacy seriously.
-Your email address is not passed on or sold to any third parties whatsoever, you are not subscribing to any mailing lists and we promise to only use your details to contact you directly ourselves.
+I take your privacy seriously.
+Your email address is not passed on or sold to any third parties.

 To confirm your booking, a 25% deposit is required.
 The balance of payment is due at least 14 days prior to the start of your holiday.
 Please note: As our deposits are not refundable and our cancellation policy is firm, we strongly recommend the purchase of adequate travel insurance.
 Any cancellation received in writing up to 30 days before the holiday starts will result in a loss of 50% of the holiday price.
 Any cancellation made in writing less than 30 days before the holiday starts, or once the holiday has started, will result in a total loss of funds.
 Depending on availability, you can choose to transfer your booking to another date without incurring any additional fees.
 We reserve the right to cancel the holiday (if we do so your deposit is refunded in full).